TehWoot/Arahy20-Variant-Analysis/README.md

 # SnpEff Analysis

-A SnpEff analysis was conducted on the mapped variants from Florida-07 and ICG1471 on chromosome 20.
+A SnpEff analysis was conducted on the mapped variants from Florida-07 and ICG1471 on chromosome 20 using SnpEff 5.2a.
 SnpEff is a genetic variant annotation and functional effect prediction toolbox (Cingolani et al., 2012).
 Both the Florida-07 and ICG1471 cultivars were mapped and had variants called to allow for the detection of SNPs in this analysis.
 Building a SnpEff database and filtering was done according to [this tutorial](https://www.youtube.com/watch?v=-rmreyRAbkE&ab_channel=RodrigoBaptista).
 Files containing variants ranked as high, moderate, low, and modifier impact, as well as detailed SnpEff web links,  are listed in the repository.

 ```
 # SnpEff Annotation with Filtered .vcfs